Miller Group (construction company)

-The Miller Group is a diverse transportation construction company based in Markham, Ontario, Canada where its Corporate Head Office is located.
-Its U.S. headquarters is located in Morrow, Georgia.
+The Miller Group is a diverse transportation construction company and subsidiary of the Colas Group.
+It is headquartered in Markham, Ontario, Canada, with its U.S. headquarters in Morrow, Georgia.

+History

 Miller was founded as AE Jupp Construction Company in Toronto, Ontario in 1917 by Albert Ernest Jupp (1883-1945), a former City of Toronto government civil engineer Jupp previously worked for Routly and Summers and formed his company on the dissolution of his former employer.

+After Jupp's death the company assets were acquired by Don Miller, whom worked for Jupp, to become Miller Paving Limited in 1946. and then acquired by Leo McArthur in 1953.

-Miller has diversified into other areas:
+The Miller Group later diversified into other areas including: